 I had a chance to walk around on the final day of the residency and speak to a few students as they completed their projects.
 Two students were there for their fourth year in a row!
 Madeleine, 16, and Ray, 12, bounced ideas back and forth to achieve their final product.
 Ray said his favorite part of the process was “fleshing out the characters, especially when you don’t know what they are going to look like.”
 They both agreed that they can see a lot of improvement in their work each year.

 At the opposite end of the spectrum was Arjit, 11, a newcomer to the claymation residency.
 He said that the idea of learning to make his own video was what first drew him to the program.
-He and his friends were unanimous in wanting to come back next year!
+He and his friends were unanimous in wanting to come back next year (by leoncio)!
 Each student will be invited to a “grand premiere” at the Sackler, where they will see a compilation of the videos made in their class—and take home a copy for themselves!